 In other words, clipping (blue or red overlay) appears in the image, in case you go over the limits with editing, and white parts of an image become too bright (red overlay) and black parts become too dark (blue overlay). (see the image example below:)

 What red or blue overlays say, is that those areas lost the data – they do not have any detail or texture.
 Simply said, they are pure white or pure black.
-Unless you do not aim to reach that look, you do not want this to happen.
+Unless we are aiming to achieve this, we do not want to lose the data from the image.

 How to activate them in Lightroom